easystats/datawizard/tests/testthat/_snaps/data_modify.md

     Code
       head(data_modify(iris, Petal.Length = 1, Sepal.Width = 1))
-    Message <simpleMessage>
-      Variables `Petal.Length` and `Sepal.Width` had 1 value and were recycled to match the number of rows in the data.
-      The existing variables `Petal.Length` and `Sepal.Width` have been modified.
     Output
         Sepal.Length Sepal.Width Petal.Length Petal.Width Species
       1          5.1           1            1         0.2  setosa